AaltoSciComp/scicomp-docs/triton/tut/parallel.rst

 people are using shared memory models.

 The important note is that a normal, serial code can't just be run as parallel without modifications.
 As a user it is your responsibility to understand what parallel model implementation your code has, if any.
 Knowing this, you can proceed with the instructions below.

-Another important note regarding parallelizm is that all the applications scale good up to some upper limit which depends on apllication implementation, size and type of problem you solve and some other factors.
+Another important note regarding parallelism is that all the applications scale good up to some upper limit which depends on application implementation, size and type of problem you solve and some other factors.
 The best practice is to benchmark your code on different number of CPU cores before actual production run.

+**If you want to run some program in parallel, you have to know something about it - is it shared memory or MPI?
+A program doesn't magically get faster when you ask more processors if it's not designed to.**

 OpenMP programs
 ---------------

 OpenMP is a standard de facto for the multithreading implementations.
-There are many others, but this one is the most common, suppported by all known compiler suits.
+There are many others, but this one is the most common, supported by all known compiler suits.
 For other implementations of shared memory parallelism, please consult your code docs.